INSAgenda/yew-template/README.md

 let html = template_html!("templates/hello.html", ...);
 ```

-This behavior is disabled by default because undefined variables are often errors.
+This behavior is disabled by default because missing variables are often mistakes.
+If you want to enable it without have to add `...` to every macro call, please set `auto_default` to true in your [config](#config).

 ### Virtual elements